BikerSam86/phi-field_correction/Supporting_Info.md

 From these three axioms, we shall derive the entire framework without recourse to embedded physics concepts except where explicitly needed for comparative understanding.

+> **Understanding Sub-Vacuum States**
+>
+> Conventional physics assumes the vacuum state represents the lowest possible energy configuration—a floor beneath which no lower states exist.
+Our framework challenges this assumption by positing that what we perceive as "vacuum" is merely a plateau in an infinite descending staircase of increasingly stable phase configurations.
+>
+> These sub-vacuum states remain inaccessible from within our dimensional reference frame due to enormous phase transition barriers.
+Their existence offers a natural explanation for dark energy: what we measure as vacuum energy may be understood as a tension between our conventional vacuum and the pull of deeper sub-vacuum states.
+>
+> This reconceptualization resolves the cosmological constant problem by showing that vacuum energy is not an absolute quantity but a relative measurement between phase configurations.

 ## 1. The Mathematical Structure of Phase-Space

 ### 1.1 The One-Dimensional Base Manifold